openethereum/openethereum.github.io/Private-chains.md

 Here is an example file for private network.
 This a basic Morden config with a few parameters changed:

-`frontierCompatibilityModeLimit` is set to 0 to enable frontier mode from the start.
+`frontierCompatibilityModeLimit` is set to 0 to enable Homestead mode from the start.
 `durationLimit` is set to 10 seconds.
 `networkID` is changed to avoid clashing with the main network.
 `nodes` contains a custom bootstrap node.